Here are 67 self love journal prompts for a self-esteem boost! Journaling can be a great way to practice self love and boost your confidence!

 67 Self Love Journal Prompts (For Self-Esteem)

-9. What are three thing you like about your appearance?
+9. What are three things you like about your appearance?
+They can be big or small!

 16. What is a non-scale health victory you’ve had recently?
 (Here’s a list of some you should celebrate!)